FAQs and Contact

 Almost all of the money raised will go towards the statue itself, costs associated with the construction and events surrounding it.
 These costs include the sculptor and materials, ideally bronze, logistics around the site itself – planning, surveying and installation.
 There will be expenses around some of the events such as the unveiling.
 Any expenses incurred for events during the campaign will be offset by the benefit in funds raised.
 But we have and will continue to do our damnedest to keep those to a minimum and all the team that worked on the campaign during the planning and execution of the initial six week crowdfunder phase did so on a voluntary basis.

-Once sufficient money has been ring-fenced for the statue design, construction and installation, additional money will go to our educational work, On telling the Jack Leslie story, and challenging Prejudice and Discrimination.
+Once sufficient money has been ring-fenced for the statue design, construction and installation, additional money will go to our educational work, on telling the Jack Leslie story, and challenging prejudice and discrimination as set out in our Aims and Objectives.
 Much of this funding will be from targeted sponsorship.

-Our volunteer committee continues to do unpaid work on the campaign, although reasonable expenses incurred can be reimbursed, but moving forward where there is larger project work (e.g. devising or delivering our educational packages) or further large-scale fund-raising work, the Campaign will allow payment where that work has involved a half-day or more (defined as a minimum of four hours work in a 24 hour period).
+Our volunteer committee continues to do unpaid work on the campaign, although reasonable expenses incurred can be reimbursed, but moving forward where there is time-intensive work (e.g. devising or delivering our educational packages or targeted fund-raising work) the Campaign will allow payment where that work has involved a half-day or more (defined as a minimum of four hours work in a 24 hour period).

 What accountability is there?

 We have a treasurer who will audit the campaign accounts and there are two signatures needed for any outgoings.
 The committee members are all volunteers with connections to Plymouth Argyle or other campaigns and charitable causes, and all will ensure the project is delivered responsibly.